barbell-math/smoothbrain-bs/README.md

     // When true a stage will run go generate and make sure that the generated
     // code matches what is commited to the repo.
     CheckGeneratedCode bool
+    // Any stages that should be run prior to all other mergegate stages as
+    // defined by the other flags in this struct.
+Useful for installing
+    // dependencies that the other stages might rely upon.
+    PreStages []StageFunc
+    // Any stages that should be run after all other mergegate stages as defined
+    // by the other flags in this struct.
+Useful for adding additional mergegate
+    // checks.
+    PostStages []StageFunc
 }
 ```